Anmol8991/Pac-Man-Path-Expedition/README.md

 ### Agent Strategies

-- **Agent 1:** Utilized A* Search Algorithm for path planning without considering ghost locations during execution.
+- **Agent 1:** Utilized A* Search Algorithm for path planning without considering ghost locations during execution. <br>
 **What was our Heuristic?**
 In addition to common heuristics like Manhattan distance and Euclidean distance, Dr. Cowan had also mentioned that one could calculate heuristics by working through a relaxed version of